 We believe that an education should allow students to engage with the world—not just to passively observe it.
 Approximately 40% of juniors (and occasionally seniors) at Tufts choose to study abroad for a semester or year, in destinations around the globe.
 Many students find study abroad to be a truly transformative experience, enabling them to build skills in all areas of their lives and helping them understand themselves and the world in new ways.
 Tufts University is proud to have offered study abroad programs to undergraduate students for over five decades.
 Students may also choose from hundreds of approved programs run by non-Tufts providers.

 The Tufts-in-Ghana program, which takes place in the fall semester, links Tufts to the University of Ghana (Legon), located just outside the booming metropolis of the capital, Accra.
-Students enjoy access to a wide variety of courses while also learning about Ghanaian culture and society.
+Students enjoy access to a wide variety of courses while also taking a Twi language course and learning about Ghanaian culture and society.

 The Tufts-in-Hong Kong program affiliates with the University of Hong Kong (HKU) and offers a spring-semester option for students in a wide variety of subject areas.
 Courses are conducted in English, but students are encouraged to study Cantonese during their time in Hong Kong.

-Tufts in Japan offers students a full academic year or semester in Kanazawa, one of the most beautiful cities in Japan.
-Academics focus on Japanese language and culture, but other courses, taught in English, are offered in select subject areas.
+Tufts-in-Japan offers students a full academic year or semester in Kanazawa, one of the most beautiful cities in Japan.
+Academics at the newly rebuilt Kanazawa University focus on Japanese language and culture, but other courses, taught in English, are offered in select subject areas.